BrianHicks/elm-csv/README.md

 (Or set up `direnv` and then `direnv allow`.
 Whatever!)

-Things I'd appreciate seeing PRs for:
+Things I'd appreciate help with:

+- Testing the parser on many kinds of CSV and TSV data.
+  If you find that some software produces something that this library can't handle, please open an issue with a sample!

+- Feedback on speed.
+  For the data sizes I'm working with in my use of this library, speed is unlikely to be an issue.
+  If you're parsing a *lot* of data, thought, it may be for you.
+  If you find that this library has become a bottleneck in your application, please open an issue.

-- Adding decoders for things you find necessary when using this library (but please open an issue first so we can talk through it!)
+- Feedback on decoders for things you find necessary (but please open an issue and talk through it instead of jumping straight to a PR!)
-  Examples: `json : Json.Decode.Decoder a -> Decoder a` or `result : (String -> Result String a) -> Decoder a`.
+  Some things I've thought of: `parse : Parser.Parser a -> Decoder a`, `json : Json.Decode.Decoder a -> Decoder a`, `liftResult : (String -> Result String a) -> Decoder a`.
-  I haven't written enough code using this library yet to get a sense for what's a common requirement!
+  If you have concrete cases for any of those, let's talk about it!

+Things I'd appreciate seeing PRs for, which we probably don't need to coordinate much on other than a heads-up that you're doing the work:

 - Benchmarking and performance improvements.
-  Internally, this just uses `List` for everything.
+  Internally, we just use `List` for everything.
   Some smart application of `Array` could potentially perform a lot better, but I have held off optimizing since I haven't measured!

+- Docs.
-- Docs, always docs.
+  Always docs.
   Forever docs.

 ## Climate Action